-- 4. Tell them that each person in the class will say what he or she likes, and do an action. - 5.
-Then the rest of the class will repeat and say "This is... she/he likes to jump" and all jump together. - 6.
+- Then the rest of the class will repeat and say "This is... she/he likes to jump" and all jump together. - 6.
 Go around the circle until all children have introduced themselves. - 7.
 Tell the children it is very nice to meet them and you are very excited about the rest of the classes you will be spending together. - 8.
 Have children go back to their seats.